 Perimenopausal heavy periods are more serious than the temporary heavy periods of the teenage years.
 Without treatment, perimenopausal periods will become heavier and heavier as menopause approaches.

 Natural treatments for perimenopausal heavy periods include all of the above treatments:

 Plus the following:

 - Get a medical diagnosis.
-Heavy bleeding is usually caused by hormone imbalance, but your doctor needs to rule out more serious issues such as endometriosis, blood clotting disorders, uterine polyps, infection, adenomyosis, and fibroids.
+Heavy bleeding is usually caused by hormone imbalance, but your doctor needs to rule out more serious issues such as endometriosis, coagulation disorders, uterine polyps, infection, adenomyosis, and fibroids.
 Fibroids are benign growths in the muscle wall of the uterus.
 They are common during perimenopause and often occur in women who also report very heavy bleeding.
 Only rarely (less than 25 percent of the time), are fibroids the actual cause of the bleeding.